|Arizona State University||Tempe||Arizona|

 On very large projects, construction managers may hire other managers to handle certain aspects of the project.
 The CM would then collaborate and coordinate with the managers to complete the project.

 Construction managers are also in tune with technology.
 Per the BLS, construction managers “often perform the tasks of a cost estimator.
 They use specialized cost-estimating and planning software to allocate time and money in order to complete their projects.
 Many managers also use software to plan the best way to get materials to the building site.”

 Hundreds of colleges and universities offer undergraduate construction management or construction technology programs, and dozens offer master’s degree programs in construction management.
-Examples include University of North Florida (UNF), Texas-based Lamar University, and Everglades University, Florida, which offer MBA in Construction Management programs.
-Florida Institute of Technology has a BS in Construction Management that students complete before enrolling in the MBA program.
+Examples include Texas-based Lamar University, which offers an Online MBA in Construction Project Management and Everglades University in Florida, which offers a one-year Online MBA in Construction Management.
+Florida Institute of Technology has a BS in Construction Management that students complete before enrolling in the Online MBA program.

 Common courses for MBA in Construction Management programs include Construction Planning and Scheduling, Construction Law, Environmental Issue Land/Construction, Strategic Management for Construction Organizations, Advanced Construction Estimating, Leadership Skills for Managers, Management Operations, and Management Information Technology.
 Programs generally require 36-48 credit hours of study, and some schools offer accelerated programs that may take as few as 12 months to complete, if prerequisite requirements have been met.